VUB-HYDR/2025_Laridon_etal_ORE/README.md

 - cGENIE Emulation
     - Calibration of the internal dynamics parameters
     - Calibration of the characteristic time scale parameter
-- ATCM validation on an other cGENIE experiment
+- ATCM validation on other cGENIE experiments

 ### How to run